tercen/Policy/Terms of service.md

----
-title: "The Tercen Terms of service"
+# The Tercen Terms of service
-output: html_document
----

 Effective date: May 15, 2020

----

 ## **A. Definitions**